NVlabs/imaginaire/projects/wc_vid2vid/README.md

         ...
     ...
 ```
-We will provide the scripts to perform SfM and generate the unprojection files required by wc_vid2vid in a future update.
+The scripts to perform SfM and generate the unprojection files are attached in this comment: https://github.com/NVlabs/imaginaire/issues/5#issuecomment-720146998.

 - Preprocess the data into LMDB format